Nickel compounds: Organometallics

 Well known nickel organometalic (or organonickel) compounds include Nickelocene, bis(cyclooctadiene)nickel(0) and nickel tetracarbonyl.

 Nickel tetracarbonyl was the first discovered organonickel compound.
 It was discovered that carbon monoxide corroded a nickel reaction chamber valve.
 And then that the gas coloured a bunsen burner flame green, and then that a nickel mirror condensed from heating the gas.
 The Mond process was thus inspired to purify nickel.
 The nickel tetracarbonyl molecule is tetrahedral, with a bond length for nickel to carbon of 1.82 Å.

 Nickel tetracarbonyl easily starts breaking apart over 36° forming Ni(CO)3, Ni(CO)2, and Ni.
 Ni(CO) and NiC appear in mass spectroscopy of nickel carbonyl.

 There are several nickel carbonyl cluster anions formed by reduction from nickel carbonyl.
 These are [Ni2(CO)5]2−, dark red [Ni3(CO)8]2−, [Ni4(CO)9]2−, [Ni5(CO)9]2−, [Ni6(CO)12]2−.
 Salts such as Cd[Ni4(CO)9] and Li2[Ni3(CO)8]•5acetone can be crystallised.

 Mixed cluster carbonyl anions like [Cr2Ni3(CO)16]2−, [Mo2Ni3(CO)16]2− and [W2Ni3(CO)16]2− [Mo<Ni4(CO)14]2− can form salts with bulky cations like tetraethylammonium.
 The brown [NiCo3(CO)11]− changes to red [Ni2Co4(CO)14]2−.

 With oxygen or air the explosive Ni(CO)3O2 can be formed from nickel carbonyl.

 Yet other ligands can substitute for carbon monoxide in nickel carbonyl.
 These lewis base ligands include triphenylphosphine, triphenoxyphosphine, trimethoxyphosphine, tributylphosphine, triethoxyphosphine, triethylisonitrolphosphine, triphenylarsine, and triphenylstibine.

 Nickel forms dark blue planar complexes with 1,2-Diimino-3,5-cyclohexadiene or bisacetylbisaniline [(C6H5N-C(CH3)=)2]2Ni.
 Another planar bis compound of nickel is formed with phenylazothioformamide C6H5N=NC(S)NR2, and dithizone C6H5N=NC(S)NHNHC6H5. tetrasulfur tetranitride when reduced with nickel carbonyl makes Ni[N2S2H]2 also coloured dark violet.

 One nickellabenzene is known where nickel substitutes for carbon in benzene.
 At nickel the plane of the molecule is bent, however the connection to the ring has aromatic character.
+A hexavalent nickel complex, Ni(BeCp)6, has been synthesized, and aromaticity has also been calculated to contribute to its stability.